Does Raid Kill Cockroaches?

 User Reports and Scientific Studies on Raid’s Effectiveness

 Anecdotal evidence from user reports suggests that Raid can be highly effective in killing cockroaches on contact.
 Scientific studies also support the efficacy of Raid’s active ingredients in eliminating cockroaches.
-However, the success rate can vary based on the level of infestation, species of cockroach, and resistance developed by the pests to certain chemicals.
+However, the success rate can vary based on the:

 How Does Raid Work on Cockroaches and Its Longevity